 I found a recipe for Salisbury Steaks several years ago and had it tucked away in a binder.
 I finally tried it back in 2008 and it’s been my go-to recipe ever since.
 The original Salisbury Steak recipe uses 2 pounds of ground beef.
-This adaptation using mushrooms is one of my favorite ground beef dinner ideas.
+This recipe for portobello salisbury steak is an adaptation of my original.
+It uses ground beef and portobello mushrooms and has become one of my favorite dinner ideas using ground beef.

 They are currently sponsoring several of the Taste of Home Cooking Schools around the country, so they sent me up there to view the presentation first hand.
 Taste of Home’s Culinary Specialist is Eric Villegas and I have to say he was so entertaining to watch!
 While we weren’t able to be up close and personal due to the size of the crowd, video projectors were in place to allow us an up close view of what Eric was demonstrating.